By Brittney Stefanic

 Some babies will naturally drop down on the number of naps they take on their own, whereas others fall into habits pretty quickly and hold on to shorter (and much more annoying) naps for dear life!
 If you are reading this, you likely have a baby who falls into the latter category.
 Let’s fix that!

-Since you are going to be nudging your little in making the transition down on number of naps, it might not go as smooth as you would like it to.
+Since you are going to be nudging your little one in making the transition down on their number of naps, it might not go as smoothly as you would like it to.
 The best thing to do is to commit to the change and stick with the process!
 And trust me… It will be worth it in the end!

 Most babies are ready to drop from 4 naps to 3 naps between 4 and 5 months old.
 From there, most littles are ready for a 2 nap day by 7 to 8 months of age.
 Luckily, the two naps hang around for quite some time, until about 13-17 months before dropping to 1 nap.
 Most toddlers hang on to a nap until 3.5 to 4 years old.

 As with all aspects of parenting, please keep in mind that these are AVERAGES.
 Some babies are ready to transition a little sooner, and some a little later.
+You might even find that cutting naps isn't an issue but that when this happens, your baby can't sleep at night time when they need to.
 Use these ranges as a guide, but follow your baby’s cues, too.

 The best indication that it is time to drop a nap is extended protest before naps and bed.
 If your little is normally falling asleep within 10 minutes of being in their crib and suddenly they are babbling to themselves for 30 minutes before getting some shut eye, it may be time!
 Typically, I like to see about 3 or 4 days in a week of this behavior before making the swap.
 The days are most often not consecutive but can still indicate readiness.

-- If nap length decreases, an extra nap in the car or stroller can be used temporarily to take the edge off before bedtime.
-This is meant to be a short catnap of 15 to 20 minutes to allow baby to push through until bedtime.
+5. If nap length decreases, an extra nap in the car or stroller can be used temporarily to take the edge off before bedtime.
+This is meant to be a short catnap of 15 to 20 minutes to allow your baby to push through until bedtime.

-I recommend a gradual approach for this nap transition.
+I recommend a gradual approach for this nap transition, as I do with solving baby sleep problems in general.
 In my experience, if you try to push the nap times too quickly, you run the risk of your little one getting their second wind and being more difficult to put down later on.
 If you miss the window of time that your babe is starting to get tired, they will be in the overtired state which means it will be more difficult to fall asleep.

 Days 1 - 3